nus-cs2103-AY1718S2/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+#### Use case: find person

+**MSS**

+1. User requests to find all persons with any of  the keywords in their names
+2. AddressBook shows the list of persons satisfy the condition<br>
+Use case ends.

+> Use case ends

 ## Appendix C : Non Functional Requirements